 Excoriation and skin-picking behavior can be caused by genetic or environmental triggers.
 It seems that the most significant risk factor for excoriation disorder is heredity.
 Those who have a close family member with OCD or a related condition will have a much higher risk of having excoriation disorder.1

-Other common risks factors of dermatillomania are:1
+Other common risk factors of developing dermatillomania are:1

 - Being female: About 75% of people with excoriation disorder are women